The Kirillov model in families: Kirillov models

-From the above results and the functional equations from $(n,1)$ to $(n,n-1)$, we deduce the existence of modular Kirillov models.
-As mentioned before this proof is a non immediate generalization of that in \cite[Proposition 7.5.1]{JPS1} for $\GL_3(F)$.
+Denoting by $Z_n$ the center of $G_n$.
+From the above results and the $(n,n-1)$ functional equation, we deduce the existence of modular Kirillov models.
+As mentioned before this proof is a simplification of that in \cite[Proposition 7.5.1]{JPS1} for $G_3$ (which used the $(n,n-2)$-functional equation).